microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 3. Security is extremely important when integrating the on-premises network and workloads with Microsoft Azure.

-4. With Windows Server 2012 extended support ending October 10, 2023, the new Azure VMs will need to be deployed using a newer version of Windows Server.
+4. With Windows Server 2012 and Windows Server 2012 R2 extended support ending October 10, 2023, the new Azure VMs will need to be deployed using a newer version of Windows Server.

 ### Customer objections